ashishkumar88/maze-classical-ai/README.md

     - Assumptions - The Maze is a 2D maze.
 A *room* is a rectangular composition of cells which are empty and is atleast two cells wide.
 A room always has an empty cell or door outside of it and adjacent to the top left corner and another empty cell or door adjacent to a bottom right corner.
 The program assumses that maze has **only one** room.
 The program does not provide paths for multiple rooms.
 - User Story 4 - The requirement is to find a winding path if it exists in a maze.
 The program find a path into a winding path and out of it.
 This is solved by using a graph algorithm called depth first search or DFS.
 The program finds the start of the winding path and then follows it.
     - Assumptions - The Maze is a 2D maze.
 A *winding path* does not contain forks, that is, a cell never creates two subpaths.
 The program assumses that maze has **only one** winding path and each path is exactly **one** cell wide.
 The program does not provide paths for multiple winding paths.
+- User Story 5 - The requirement is to find a winding path if it exists in a maze.
+The program find a path into a winding path and out of it.
+This is solved by using a graph algorithm called depth first search or DFS.
+The program finds the start of the winding path and then follows it.
+    - Assumptions - The Maze is a 2D maze.
+A *winding path* does not contain forks, that is, a cell never creates two subpaths.
+The program assumses that maze has **only one** winding path and each path is exactly **one** cell wide.
+The program does not provide paths for multiple winding paths.
+Only forward, backward, left and right movements are allowed.

 ### Project Structure

 The project has the following structure: